-Employees in Kitemill is the company's most important resource.
-Together our staff got expertise and long experience in the development of new renewable energy environment.
-They all have different tasks and functions of the company.
+The employees at Kitemill are its most important resource.
+Together our staff has expertise and long term experience in the development of new renewable energy technology.
+They all have different tasks and functions within the company.

-The sum of our work driver Kitemill steadily forward in the development of new Norwegian technology.
+Our work drives Kitemill steadily forward in the development of a new Norwegian break-through technology.

-This technology in the exploitation of wind power using kites, will contribute to the production of green energy.
-In addition to the permanent staff workers, Kitemill have numerous partners who assist with valuable skills.
+In addition to the permanent staff workers, Kitemill has several partners that assist us with valuable skills.

 Photo by Jørn Lekve

--It was an important milestone for us to get a letter of intent with our first commercial customer.
-The plan is that we will produce five turbines to Helge Mikalsen in Vollan Holding AS, says Thomas Hårklau.
+- It was an important milestone for us to get a letter of intent with our first commercial customer.
+The plan is that we will produce five turbines to Sør Energi, says Thomas Hårklau.